romaingd/romaingd.github.io/_posts/2018-09-24-ICLR2018-Multi_Scale_Dense_Networks.md

 <span class="inpost-figure-caption">The MSDNet architecture.
 Each layer maintains feature maps at multiple scales, enabling early classifiers to operate on coarse-level features.
 The feature maps at a given scale and layer are the concatenation of two elements: the result (in blue) of strided convolution on the finer-scale features from the previous layer, and the result (in red) of regular convolution on the same scale features from multiple previous layers *via* dense connections. </span>

-As this is fairly new and complex, let's break it bit by bit: first the layers and the connections, then the classifiers and their repartition, and finally the training details and the loss function.
+This is not your typical CNN architecture, so let's break it down bit by bit: first the layers and the connections, then the classifiers and their repartition, and finally the training details and the loss function.

 <br>